 The problem gets worse when typing quickly between meetings or responding to urgent messages.
 Traditional keyboards simply don't account for the context of professional communication, often suggesting informal language when formality is required.

 What's the actual cost of these errors?
-According to a report by Grammarly and The Harris Poll, U.S. businesses lose approximately $1.2 trillion annually due to poor communication.
-That breaks down to about $12,506 per employee every year.
+Recent 2026 workplace analytics data shows U.S. businesses now lose approximately $1.4 trillion annually due to poor communication—a 17% increase from previous years as remote and hybrid work amplify the consequences of unclear messaging.
+That breaks down to about $14,200 per employee every year.

 This financial impact comes from: